-These coding guidelines for outpatient diagnoses have been approved for use by hospitals/ providers in coding and reporting hospital-based outpatient services and provider-based office visits.
-The terms encounter and visit are often used interchangeably in describing outpatient service contacts and, therefore, appear together in these guidelines without distinguishing one from the other.
+These coding guidelines for outpatient diagnoses have been approved for use by hospitals/ providers in coding and reporting hospital-based Outpatient Services and provider-based office visits.
+The terms encounter and visit are often used interchangeably in describing Outpatient Services contacts and, therefore, appear together in these guidelines without distinguishing one from the other.
 Though the conventions and general guidelines apply to all settings, coding guidelines for outpatient and provider reporting of diagnoses will vary in a number of instances from those for inpatient diagnoses, recognizing that:

 Selection of the first-listed condition

 In the outpatient setting, the term first-listed diagnosis is used in lieu of principal diagnosis.
-In determining the first-listed diagnosis the coding conventions of ICD-10-CM, as well as the general and disease-specific guidelines take precedence over the outpatient guidelines.
+In determining the first-listed diagnosis the coding conventions of ICD-10-CM, as well as the general and disease-specific guidelines take precedence over the Outpatient Services guidelines.

 Diagnoses often are not established at the time of the initial encounter/visit.
 It may take two or more visits before the diagnosis is confirmed.
 The most critical rule involves beginning the search for the correct code assignment through the Alphabetic Index.
 Never begin searching initially in the Tabular List as this will lead to coding errors.